AFROTROPICAL

 mburo-cruise-finfoot-logMale African Finfoot, (Mburo Lake, Uganda)

-The Shoebill was until recently considered and called a Stork, but recent genetic evidence suggests it is more related to the Pelicans (and Hammerkop).
+The Shoebill was until recently considered and called a Stork, but genetic evidence suggests it is more related to the Pelicans (and Hammerkop).

 shoebill

-While there is a huge range of mammals across the expansive savannas and drier areas of Africa, the fresh-water ways entice a lot of these species in for a drink.
+While there is a huge range of mammals across the expansive savannas and drier areas of Africa, the fresh waterways entice some of these species in for an occasional drink.
 Others come in for a wallow, such as African Buffalo.

 mburo-cruise

-There are also some mammals that spend much of their time around these freshwater areas, such as hippos...
+There are also some mammals that spend much more of their time around these freshwater areas, such as hippos...

 (Kazinga Channel)